typekit/webfontloader/README.md

-# WebFont Loader
+# Web Font Loader

-WebFont Loader gives you added control when using linked fonts via `@font-face`.
+Web Font Loader gives you added control when using linked fonts via `@font-face`.
 It provides a common interface to loading fonts regardless of the source, then adds a standard set of events you may use to control the loading experience.
-The WebFont Loader is able to load fonts from [Google Fonts](http://www.google.com/fonts/), [Typekit](http://www.typekit.com/), [Ascender](http://www.ascenderfonts.com/webfonts/), [Fonts.com](http://www.fonts.com/), and [Fontdeck](http://fontdeck.com/), as well as self-hosted web fonts.
+The Web Font Loader is able to load fonts from [Google Fonts](http://www.google.com/fonts/), [Typekit](http://www.typekit.com/), [Ascender](http://www.ascenderfonts.com/webfonts/), [Fonts.com](http://www.fonts.com/), and [Fontdeck](http://fontdeck.com/), as well as self-hosted web fonts.
 It is co-developed by [Google](http://www.google.com/) and [Typekit](http://www.typekit.com).

 ## Contents